 The Leadership in STEM Education Award recognizes an individual, team, or organization that demonstrates leadership in building literacy in science, technology, engineering and math.

-NEW!
 The Leadership in Career and Technical Education Award recognizes an individual, team, or organization that demonstrates leadership in educating students in various technical and vocational subjects to prepare them with the skills and knowledge necessary to enter an occupation.

 The University/Post-Secondary Student Award recognizes students working towards an associates, bachelors, masters, or doctoral degree and whose body of work demonstrates scientific advances through research, effectiveness in increasing the public awareness of the role of science or engineering to society, and inspiration of youth to consider career opportunities in STEM (science, technology, engineering, and/or mathematics).

 The Emerging Female Scientist Award recognizes a female leader whose cutting-edge work inspires change in math, science, or technology.
 The awardee is generally at an independent stage of her career whose emerging impact is reflected in an upward career trajectory.
 As such, nominators may wish to comment on recent publications or projects that demonstrate this upward trajectory.

 The Entrepreneur Awards recognize two entrepreneurs who have successfully commercialized research in science and technology to develop businesses and create jobs.
 Each award focuses on a different stage of the company life cycle: